clinton-mwachia/clinton-mwachia/README.md

 ## 🚀 What I’m Working On
 - Building [Moshe Crafts](https://moshecrafts.com/), a Native App store for Utility Apps.
-- Download Apps for your daily tasks like Generating Invoices, Quoatations, school system etc.
+- Download Apps for your daily tasks like Generating Invoices, quotations, school system, etc.

 ---